ryanschuhler/www-workspace/docker/README.markdown

 > Completed Liferay core upgrade and verify processes in 5130 seconds >
 * Press ctrl-c to stop the mariadb container
-* Now if you do docker-compose up in the local directory, you should automatically have the upgraded data
+* Now if you do docker-compose up in the local directory, you should automatically have the upgraded data j
+## Gogo shell
+In the local Liferay environment, Gogo shell is mapped to port 11311 and exposed to the host, so you can access it just by doing
+`telnet localhost 11311`
+directly from your host machine (you do not need to exec into the container itself)

+## JMX
+To monitor the Liferay Java environment with jconsole or jvisualvm please execute this command in the root of the repository to define an environment variable for your host's IP address.

+`. sethostip.sh`

+This is needed to set the correct value for the JMX RMI server.
+If you then run jvisualvm or jconsole you can connect using the following URL.
+Use it as a Remote Process.

+`localhost:12345`

+With jvisualvm you can monitor memory usage and look at Java settings.
+With jconsole you can access mbeans and do things like inspect or clear the ehcache.